Monmouth Wyedean Catenians

 Bookings should be made to our Dining Secretary, contact details in our monthly Circulars and on the Province 12 website no later than 10:00am on the Monday preceding a meeting, after which menu choices may not be changed and cancellations may have to be charged.

-Visitors, who are always most welcome, should please note that we have made our meetings less formal.
-Among our officers, only our Circle President will wear insignia at his discretion.
+Visitors, who are always most welcome, should please note that we have made our meetings welcoming and less formal.
+Among our own officers, only our Circle President will wear insignia at his discretion.
 Visiting Officers may of course wear insignia at their own discretion.
 It is no longer necessary to stand when speaking.

 About our Circle